Low blood pressure Range

 Then it is considering as too low blood pressure.

-If the blood pressure fall dangerously below low blood pressure range, which is dangerous to the individual is considering as high (dangerous) low blood pressure.
+If the blood pressure fall below too low blood pressure range, which is dangerous to your health is considering as highly (dangerous) low blood pressure.
 The blood pressure reading that is considering being high-low blood pressure if:

 - Systolic pressure drops below 50 mmHg or